 10 Days To Faster Reading: This is a book by Abby Marks-Beale that introduces you to the concept of speed reading.
 I’m not a big fan of the idea, because no matter how fast you get, the consequence is always that you’ll miss information.
 I’d rather filter what to read in the first place.
 Then again, this can be useful for reading you have to do, but aren’t super excited about.
 Tim Ferriss also wrote a scientific guide about this.

 Coffee: Ah, the drink of champions.
 I love it with and without caffeine, but the smell of a hot cup of fresh coffee is hard to pass up, even without a book.
 It’s become a ritual for me to drink it while writing, but I tend to read in the mornings as well, so it’s a perfect match.

 Music: Since I read and write all day, I’ve gotten used to doing it with music in the background, though I don’t always listen to songs with lyrics, as those can be distracting.
 But a good mix of electronic, classical, and other instrumental music can actually improve your retention.
 I also like natural white noises, such as rain, etc. There’s a site that mixes jazz with rain, and Noisli lets you build your own custom sound mix.

 Audiobooks: I really only listen to audiobooks and podcasts when I’m on a long drive, but I know lots of people enjoy them while working out or doing chores.
 Audible has a great free trial, with which you can listen to two books of your choice in full.
-We also have our own selection of over 300 audiobooks, which comes at a flat fee and will be expanded to all titles later on.
-Each one includes a reading of the summary on here and several minutes of personal commentary from me.
+We also have our own selection of over 900 audiobooks, which comes at a flat fee and keeps growing all the time.
+Each one includes a reading of the summary on here, and over 300 of them even come with personal commentary from me.

 Did I miss anything?
 Have other ideas and suggestions?
 Just send them to me here.